 In the event that one or more directors cease to hold office, and provided that the cessation of office does not result in the cessation of the majority of directors elected by the Shareholders' Meeting, the Board of Directors shall replace them as provided by law, in compliance with the rules on gender balance established by the applicable provisions of law and regulations and by the by-laws.
-If the outgoing director was taken from the slate that obtained the second highest number of votes, the replacement shall be made by appointing the first eligible candidate willing to accept the position from the same slate to which the outgoing director belonged, or, if this is not possible, by appointing the first eligible candidate and willing to accept the position taken, in sequential order, from among the candidates from the other slates who have reached the minimum quorum referred to in Section 17.2.8, subparagraph f) of the by-laws, according to the number of votes obtained by each.
-The substitute's term of office shall expire together with that of the directors in office at the time of his/her joining the Board.
+If the outgoing Director had been drawn from the list that obtained the second highest number of votes, the replacement shall be made by appointing the first eligible candidate willing to accept the position from the same list to which the outgoing Director belonged, or, if this is not possible, by appointing the first eligible candidate willing to accept the position, drawn, in sequential order, from candidates from lists other than the list that obtained the highest number of votes, if more than 2 (two) lists were presented that have reached the minimum quorum indicated in paragraph 15.2.8(f) of the By-laws, according to the number of votes obtained by each list.
+The replacement shall remain in office until the next Shareholders' Meeting and, where confirmed, his or her mandate shall expire with the Directors in office when he/she joined the Board.

 If the outgoing director is an independent director, another independent director must be co-opted.
-To this end, the substitution shall be made by appointing the first eligible candidate willing to accept the position taken from the same slate as the director who ceased to hold office, or, if this is not possible, by appointing the first eligible candidate willing to accept the position taken, in progressive order, from the candidates from the other slates who have reached the minimum quorum referred to in Section 17.2.8, letter f) of the by-laws, according to the number of votes obtained by each.
-The substitute's term of office shall expire together with that of the directors in office at the time of his/her joining the Board.
+To this end, the substitution shall be made by appointing the first eligible candidate willing to accept the position taken from the same slate as the director who ceased to hold office, or, if this is not possible, by appointing the first eligible candidate willing to accept the position taken, in progressive order, from the candidates from the other slates who have reached the minimum quorum referred to in Section 15.2.8, letter f) of the By-laws, according to the number of votes obtained by each.
+The replacement shall remain in office until the next Shareholders' Meeting and, where confirmed, his or her mandate shall expire with the Directors in office when he/she joined the Board.